KomalBharadva/Mahindra-First-Choice-Capstone-Project/README.md

 Mahindra First choice dataset is used to predict Customer lifetime value, Time series forecasting and Interesting EDA is performed.

 Geological Based Customer Analysis:

-Problem Statement – 1: Identifying the ownership pattern of cars throughout the country.
+● Problem Statement-1: Identifying the ownership pattern of cars throughout the country.

-Problem Statement – 2: Identify the type of order each state receives
+● Problem Statement-2: Identify the type of order each state receives.

-Market Segmentation: Problem Statement: Customer Lifetime Value Prediction – Based on Customer Segments using Time series analysis
+● Market Segmentation: Problem Statement: Customer Lifetime Value Prediction – Based on Customer Segments using Time series analysis.

+● Expected Business Outcome: This could potentially give information about how Mahindra First Choice needs to be prepared to tackle various seasonal cases.

-# Approach
+## Approach

+Following activities were perfomed
-Cleaning the data
+1. Cleaning the data
-Processing and preparing the data for further analysis Analyzing data through various visual tools
+2. Processing and preparing the data for further analysis
+3. Analyzing data through various visual tools
-Building Predictive Models
+4. Building Predictive Models

-Data Cleaning
+### Data Cleaning
 In this process,
 ● Effective measures were used to handle large volume data.